ayushgoel/wtb/presentation.md

 }
 ```

-I would have liked to keep it this way, but then I realized Apple keeps context as first param.
+The order of the parameters is of significance here.

+Apple keeps context as first param and I have always found increased readability when I follow what Apple is doing.
+Just FWIW note.

 ```
 func CGContextSetFlatness(_ c: CGContext?, _ flatness: CGFloat)